 Objectives are long-term goals.
 Each report, you will be required to update the status of these goals.

-Goals and Accomplishments are short-term tasks or goals.
+Priorities are short-term tasks or goals.
 These can be linked with Objectives to create alignment between short and long-term goals.

 Questions are the meat of 15Five.
 These will be set up by your manager and/or company admin (normally People Ops).
 Questions drive deeper discussion and connection within teams.